 Tracking Trump’s picks for his Cabinet and administration

-By Lou Robinson, Way Mullery, Henrik Pettersson, Curt Merrill and Gillian Roberts, CNN
+By Curt Merrill, Way Mullery, Lou Robinson, Henrik Pettersson, Gillian Roberts and Janie Boschma, CNN

 See which people he has named through official statements.
 This list will be updated as Trump makes additional announcements.